gevorgiann/class-material/LectureNotes/format_encodings/Oct_14/README.md

       - you have time to double check now!

    1. Test on Formats: Thursday, Oct 21
-      - Test to be completed within a onehour time:
+      - Test to be completed within a one-hour time:
       - Document to be posted within github classroom
       - Document to be updated
       - Document to be submitted within github classroom